 And in this flea, our two bloods mingled be” (1-4)

-Needless to state, utilizing the systematic dynamics of the flea, the protagonist vouchsafes the invitation is as “innocent” and as “natural” as the flea itself.
+Needless to state, The protagonist utilizes the systematic dynamics of the flea.
+They vouchsafe that the invitation is as “innocent” and as “natural” as the flea itself.
 In this salutary experience of the three, he directly covets her to “confess” that this act is not “a sin, or shame, or loss of maidenhead” (5-6).
 With a little time for reflection, one may sense that the aforementioned invitation is a physical copulation, a physical intimacy with its great brevity.

 “… three lives in one flea spare,